dbquayle/Test-240717/doc/ARCH.md

 be taken and can be discussed elsewhere, with the caveat that some encryption approaches come at a performance cost.

+#### Summary schema

+This schema in the database contains the high level summary information visible through the Bridge UI.

+Establishing the access control list for the information here, i.e., who can se what transaction, is a bit of an exercise and some care needs to be taken in how much access is to be granted.
+Generally, Occam's Razor applies here in force, i.e., for the purpose of this exercise we should limit

 ### Orchestration Daemon

 This requires a connection to the dadtabase.
 I have tended to write